softwaresaved/international-survey-2022-deprecated/_country/germany.md

 * Are you part of a dedicated research software group within your institution?
   (yes-no)
 * How many software projects are you currently involved in? (numeric)
-* How many software developers typically work on your projects? (numeric)
+* How many people who develop software typically work on your projects? (numeric)
 * On average, how many times a year do you take part in providing training?
   (numeric)
-* What training programs are you involved with (comma separated list, e.g., Software Carpentry, local university training, etc.)? (free text)
+* What training programs are you involved with? (free text)

 ### Developing code for others